Synecdoche1/Void-NX/README.md

 - Drag and drop, ready to use.
 - Incognito enabled by default.
   - Enabled for both Stock and EmuNAND
+  > WARNING: THIS IS NOT KNOWN TO BE SAFE AND DOES NOT GUARENTEE YOU PROTECTION.
 - Ready to use homebrew apps, up to date.
 - Up-To-Date Atmosphere.
 - PC Tools available in the Zip.